Blow Up The Traditional Organization Chart

 Several tools have actually popped up in recent years.
 Glassfrog is well-known because it's the 'default' option for organizations adopting Holacracy as an organizational model.
 Less Holacracy-centered alternatives to Glassfrog are Holaspirit and Maptio.

 Here at Corporate Rebels, we've started using another option called Peerdom.
-It provides similar functionalities as the ones mentioned above, but is less dogmatic about a specific approach (and, as you know, we are not fans of dogma).
+It provides similar functionalities as the ones mentioned above but is less dogmatic about a specific approach (and, as you know, we are not fans of dogma).
 You can easily tweak the tool to fit your unique way of working, as it supports whatever organizational model you may have.

-Peerdom, like many of the other tools, does much more than simply visualizing your organization chart in a better way.
+Peerdom, like many of the other tools, does much more than simply visualize your organization chart in a better way.
 By activating apps in the App Store you open up a world of possibilities.

 Allow us to explain.
 Here's what it does for us.